 - Obtaining a Secured Credit Card — One way to start rebuilding your credit is to obtain a secured credit card.
 With these cards, you make deposits into a savings account, which then secures a line of credit.
 By making small purchases and paying off the account in full and on time each month, you will be able to build your credit back up.
 When using this credit-building strategy, be sure to use a card that reports to all 3 of the primary credit bureaus, as this can help maximize your efforts.

-- Opening a Savings and/or Checking Account – Opening a savings and/or checking account at a bank or credit union can help rebuild your credit, as well as establish an emergency fund.
-That is because this can help you build up a financial “cushion,” which in turn can make it easier to repay your loan(s) or credit card balances each month.
-When opening up a checking or savings account, though, be sure you choose an account that does not require a large initial minimum balance, as well as one that doesn’t charge hefty monthly fees.
+- Opening a Savings and/or Checking Account — Opening a savings and/or checking account at a bank or credit union can help rebuild your credit, as well as establish an emergency fund.
+That is because this can help you build up a financial “cushion” that in turn can make it easier to repay your loan(s) or credit card balances each month.
+When opening up a checking or savings account, though, be sure you choose an account that does not require a large initial minimum balance, as well as an option that doesn’t charge hefty monthly fees.

 How Your Loan Payments May Differ Based on Your Credit Score